 LungA, a small art festival in Seyðisfjörður in East Iceland has been growing every year since it was formed in 2000.
 When it started 300 people showed up for the final concert but now about 4000 people show up.
 It takes place for a week in July every year, in 2016 it took place between the 10th and the 17th of July.
 Workshops take place, markets pop up, there are gallery exhibitions, fashion exhibitions, music displayed... anything you want to do is up to you to make it happen!

 This is a non-profit festival that takes place in an otherwise tranquil and beautiful fjord that is swarmed with artistic people from all over for this one week.

 What am I forgetting?

 So, those are only 10 festivals out of many, many, MANY more.
 I feel like I've forgotten a lot.
-For example Eistnaflug that is a heavy metal/hard rock festival in Neskaupsstaður in July or Reykjavík Fashion Festival that was held for the seventh time this year.
+For example Eistnaflug that is a heavy metal/hard rock festival in Neskaupsstaður in July or Reykjavík Fashion Festival.
 And then there's Fiskidagurinn mikli (The Big Fish Day) in Dalvík, held the first or second Saturday in August.